shinnosukeono/shinnosukeono.github.io/content/post/have-you-met-julia-yet/index.md

 ```

 `@btime` provides a similar output to `timeit`, however, it also includes the amount of memory used and number of memory allocations in the function.
 Useful information for improving any function.
-A more 'full-fat' option of @benchmark can also be used to get some additional information.
+A more '*full-fat*' option of `@benchmark` can also be used to get some additional information.

 ```julia
 julia> @btime nrm = normalize_by_row($vec_1);